Active noise control: Applications

 Applications can be 1-dimensional or 3-dimensional, depending on the type of zone to protect.
 Periodic sounds, even complex ones, are easier to cancel than random sounds due to the repetition in the waveform.

 Protection of a 1-dimension zone is easier and requires only one or two microphones and speakers to be effective.
 Several commercial applications have been successful: noise-canceling headphones, active mufflers, anti-snoring devices, vocal or center channel extraction for karaoke machines, and the control of noise in air conditioning ducts.
-The term 1-dimension refers to a simple pistonic relationship between the noise and the active speaker (mechanical noise reduction) or between the active speaker and the listener (headphones).
+In headphones with active noise cancellation, a built-in microphone measures the ambient noise, and the component that would still reach the ear is calculated using the headphones' acoustic transfer function.
+An opposing signal is then generated in the headphones to compensate for this component.
+At the eardrum, the external sound and the signal from the headphones combine to form sound.
+The sound pressure level is significantly reduced.
+Additionally, desired sound (speech, music) can also be reproduced through the headphones.
+The term 1-dimension refers to a simple piston-like relationship between the noise and the active speaker (mechanical noise reduction) or between the active speaker and the listener (headphones).